UPTokenizing/digitalIdentity/README.md

     sudo docker start <DB_HOST>.
    ```

-  #### **NOTE:**  After completing the installation and deployment process, follow the [User Manual](https://github.com/UPTokenizing/digitalIdentity/blob/main/UserManual.pdf).

-You can execute the following command in the host operating system to check if every service is ok:
+You might execute the following command in the host operating system to check if every service is ok:

     curl -X GET http://localhost:5500/proof
     curl -X GET http://localhost:5500/proofd